USACE/cwms-data-api/docs/source/design/composite-time-series.rst

 -----------

 CDA should handle a concept of a "Composite Time Series".
 Whether a Time Series is considered composite will be determined by a specific element of the Time Series Identifier.
-Data Administrators will configure which Time Series, and the range there-in, are part of the composite time series.
+Data Administrators will configure which Time Series (members), and the date-time range there-in, to define the composite time series.
-CDA will use this stored information to build the Time Series per the question.
+CDA will use this stored information to build the Composite Time Series during a query.

 Additional names not used
 -------------------------